Turkey withdraws from European treaty protecting women

 The Istanbul Convention states that men and women have equal rights and obliges state authorities to take steps to prevent gender-based violence against women, protect victims and prosecute perpetrators.

-Women’s groups and their allies who have been protesting to keep the convention intact immediately called for demonstrations across the country Saturday under the slogan “Withdraw the decision, apply the treaty.”
+Women’s groups and their allies who have been protesting to keep the convention intact immediately called for demonstrations across the country Saturday under the slogan “Withdraw the decision, implement the treaty.”
+They said their years-long struggle would not be erased in one night.

-Violence against and killing of women is on the rise in Turkey, according to rights groups.
+Rights groups say violence against and killing of women is on the rise in Turkey but the interior minister called that a “complete lie” on Saturday.

 A total of 77 women have been killed since the start of the year, according to the We Will Stop Femicide Platform.
-At least 409 women were killed in 2020, according to the group.
+Some 409 women were killed in 2020, with dozens found dead under suspicious circumstances, according to the group.

-Turkey’s minister for family, labor and social policies tweeted that women’s rights are still protected by Turkish laws and the judicial system is “dynamic and strong enough” to enact new regulations.
-Zehra Zumrut Selcuk also tweeted that violence against women is a crime against humanity and the government would continue to have “zero tolerance” for it.
+Numerous women's rights groups slammed the decision.
+Advocacy group Women's Coalition Turkey said the withdrawal from a human rights agreement was a first in Turkey.
+“It is clear that this decision will further encourage the murderers of women, harassers, rapists,” their statement said.

+Turkey's justice minister said the government was committed to combating violence against women.

 Turkey was the first country to sign the Council of Europe’s “Convention on preventing and combating violence against women and domestic violence” at a committee of ministers meeting in Istanbul in 2011.
 The law came into force in 2014 and Turkey's constitution says international agreements have the force of law.

-Some lawyers claimed Saturday that the treaty is still active, arguing the president cannot withdraw from it without the approval of parliament, which ratified it in 2012.
+Some lawyers claimed Saturday that the treaty is still active, arguing the president cannot withdraw from it without the approval of parliament, which ratified the Istanbul Convention in 2012.

-But Erdogan gained sweeping powers with his re-election in 2018, setting in motion the change in Turkey from a parliamentary system to an executive presidency.
+But Erdogan gained sweeping powers with his re-election in 2018, setting in motion Turkey changing from a parliamentary system of government to an executive presidency.

+The justice minister wrote on Twitter that while parliament approves treaties which the executive branch puts into effect, the executive also has the authority to withdraw from them.

+Women lawmakers from Turkey’s main opposition party said they will not recognize the decree and called it another “coup” on parliament, which had unanimously accepted the treaty, and a usurpation of the rights of 42 million women.

 Comments